Hochopepper/SwordToShield/Character_Creation/Backgrounds.md

 certain businesses.

 ## Doctor
-Your tools of trade are a medical kit, 5 bandages, and soap
+Your tools of trade are a medical kit, 5 bandages, and soap.

 ### Operation
 You have learned fundemental surgery techniques.
 You gain proficiency in